The Complexity of Online Bribery in Sequential Elections: Introduction

-However, we handle this by showing how to construct a new formula that builds in protection against this setting.
-In particular, we note that one can take a quantified boolean formula and turn it into one such that, in this Wild West setting of quantifier assignment, the new formula can be made true by a legal (i.e., having at most as many $\exists$ quantifiers as the original formula) quantifier assignment exactly if the original formula is true.

 \item{} In Section~\ref{sec:online-brib-spec}, we look at the complexity of online bribery for various natural systems.
 We show that for both Plurality and Approval, it holds that priced, weighted online bribery is $\np$-complete, whereas all other problem variants of online bribery are in~$\p$.
-This also shows that bribery can be harder than online bribery for natural systems.
-In addition, we provide complete dichotomy theorems that distinguish NP-hard from easy cases for all our online bribery problems for scoring rules and additionally we show that Veto elections, even with three candidates, have even higher lower bounds for weighted online bribery, namely $\p^{\np[1]}$-hardness. \end{enumerate}
+Since these other problem variants in the case of traditional (i.e., nonsequential) bribery are known to be $\np$-complete~\cite{fal-hem-hem:j:bribery}, this also shows that nonsequential bribery can be harder than online bribery for natural systems.
+In addition, we provide complete dichotomy theorems that distinguish NP-hard from easy cases for all our online bribery problems for scoring protocols and additionally we show that Veto elections, even with three candidates, have even higher lower bounds for weighted online bribery, namely $\p^{\np[1]}$-hardness, where $\p^{\np[1]}$ denotes the class of problems that can be solved by a P machine querying its NP oracle at most once on each input. \end{enumerate} We handle weighted election systems throughout this paper in the standard way that one would naturally expect.
+In Appendix~\ref{sec:disc-weight-vers}, we discuss the strengths and weaknesses of using this approach.